MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/managing-org-users.md

 2. Confirm that you want to remove the user, and the user will no longer be a member of the group.

-Note that removing a user from an engagement does not impact the user's account in the Dev Center account system.
-The user account will remain available for other engagements and other Dev Center programs.
+Note that removing a user from an engagement does not impact the user's account in the Partner Center account system.
+The user account will remain available for other engagements and other Partner Center programs.